S.A.S. Soldier from Randalstown Murdered by the Gestapo.

 (Thanks very much to Ed Luke for the picture).

-King and Queen Visit Larne
+King George VI and Queen Elizabeth Visit Larne

 King George VI and Queen arriving in Larne aboard H.M.S.
 Bicester on 26th June 1942.